kflagg/kflagg.github.io/_posts/2024-04-02-logicalinquiry.md

 What data analysis did happen was focused on identifying a scenario where the set of possible actions was small and the state of an account could be represented very simply.
-Once I got to any such a case, the problem was so simple that any sales rep could say exactly what to do.
+Once I got to any such case, the problem was so simple that any sales rep could say exactly what to do.
 So the benchmark was to show that RL could perform comparably to a human, and the effort was justified by training the model with data from accounts worked by experienced